4 Billion Years On

 This month in numbers

-New Caledonia experienced its 5th warmest April on record in 2026, with an average temperature of 24.49°C, marking an anomaly of +1.6°C compared to the 1961–1990 baseline.
-Globally, April 2026 was the 2nd warmest April for land temperatures, with an anomaly of +1.1°C. The three-month period from February to April 2026 also ranked as the 9th warmest on record for New Caledonia, with an average temperature of 24.97°C, an anomaly of +1°C.
+New Caledonia experienced its 5th warmest April on record in 2026, with an average temperature of 24.49°C, a significant 1.6°C above the 1961–1990 baseline.
+Globally, April 2026 was the 2nd warmest April for land temperatures, at 14.96°C, an anomaly of +1.1°C. The three-month period from February to April 2026 also ranked as the 9th warmest on record for New Caledonia, with an average temperature of 24.97°C, which is 1°C above the baseline.

 What changed